jesswang-dev/Simple-Aggregator/README.md

 ## How to start
 #### 1. Install the packages
-In project root directory, run the command below:
+In root directory, run the command below to install packages used in the project.
 ```bash
 npm install
 ```
 #### 2. Check the program in `index.js`
 Run the command below to check the main functionality to answer the prompt and the result of a given example will show up in the console.
-More details below.
+More details below (MVP).
 ```bash
 npm start
 ```
 #### 3. Start the server
-Run the command below to spin up at `localhost:3000`.
+Run the command below to spin up the server at `localhost:3000`.
 ```bash
 npm run dev
 ```

 #### 4.Testing
-Execute unit tests for `createHourlyBucket` and `createHourlyCounts` with:
+Run the command below to execute unit tests for `createHourlyBucket` and `createHourlyCounts`.
 ```bash
 npm run test
 ```

 ## Technical Details

-With data in `events.csv`, to answer the prompt
+With data in `events.csv`, to answer the prompt:

 > How many events did customer X send in the one hour buckets between arbitrary timestamps A and B?

+I broke problem down with following steps:

-### 1. MVP Algorithm
+### 1. MVP (index.js)
-   The problem can be intrepreted as:
+   The problem can be scoped down to:

    > With the given userId, timestampA and timestampB, count the data rows that fits into one hour bucket.
-Here are tasks:
+Here are three tasks to be completed for the MVP:
    >  1. create a function to produce 'buckets';
-   >  2. find a process to read data;
+   >  2. find a process to read and filter data;
-   >  3. create a process to filter data;
-   >  3. create a function that evaluating which bucket the each data belong.
+   >  3. create a function that evaluating which bucket each row belong.

    #### 1. Function `createHourlyBucket`
    Function `createHourlyBucket` takes two parameters `timeStampA` and `timeStampB` and return an array `buckets`, which contains strings of timestamp data represents buckets.
 Task 1 done!